 Just come back.
 Gently.
 Again.
 And again.
 And again.

-The discipline wasn't in the not-wandering.
+The discipline isn't in the not-wandering.
 There's no such thing as not-wandering.
-The discipline was in the returning.
+The discipline is in the returning.
 The small unremarkable act of starting over without making a big deal of it.

-Once I saw this on the cushion, I started seeing it everywhere.
+Once this becomes visible on the cushion, it starts showing up everywhere.

-The morning run I'd been doing for years stopped being a fight.
-Some mornings I felt great.
-Some mornings I didn't.
-I'd go anyway, the way I'd come back to the breath.
+A morning run maintained for years stops being a fight.
+Some mornings feel great.
+Some mornings don't.
+Going anyway happens the way returning to the breath happens.
 Not with grim determination.
-Just with the small act of putting my shoes on and walking out the door.
+Just with the small act of putting shoes on and walking out the door.

-Writing got easier in the same way.
-I stopped waiting to feel inspired.
-I stopped trying to summon a heroic state of mind.
-I'd sit down, open the document, and start.
-If it was bad, fine.
-If I got distracted, I'd come back.
-The work was in returning.
+Writing gets easier in the same way.
+No more waiting to feel inspired.
+No more trying to summon a heroic state of mind.
+Sitting down, opening the document, and starting.
+If it's bad, fine.
+If distraction comes, there's a return.
+The work is in the returning.

-Even with my daughter, who's nearly one now, I notice it.
-Patience isn't a feeling I generate by force.
-It's a thing I keep returning to.
-I lose it constantly.
-The practice is in noticing I've lost it and coming back, again, without making a thing of it.
+Even with a young child — nearly one year old — the same principle applies.
+Patience isn't a feeling generated by force.
+It's a thing that keeps getting returned to.
+It gets lost constantly.
+The practice is in noticing it's gone and coming back, again, without making a thing of it.

 Returning, not pushing